kinopee0219/capstone/report.md

 #### 4-1.
 Model Evaluation and Validation
 In this section, the final model's qualities such as its robustness are evaluated.

-As shown in the above learning curves, the three models has generalized perfomance because they perform well on both train and test datasets in terms of MSE, which is metrics.
+As shown in the above learning curves, the three models has generalized performance because they perform well on both train and test datasets in terms of MSE, which is metrics.

 In addition to this, the parameter's value of each model is respectively visualized in the below distribution plots.
-The distribution graphs show that parametes value of network distribute from -0.5 to 0.5 although bias values distribute mostly aroung 0.
+The distribution graphs show that parameters value of network distribute from -0.5 to 0.5 although bias values distribute mostly around 0.
 This means that the deep learning models are a little bit redundancy network to solve this problem.

 #### 4-2.
 Justification
-In this sectioin, the final results are compared to the benchmark result and justification is made as to whether the final model and solution is significant enough to have adequately solved the problem.
+In this section, the final results are compared to the benchmark result and justification is made as to whether the final model and solution is significant enough to have adequately solved the problem.

 MSEs of both LSTM and CNN+LSTM are smaller by approximately 86% on the given train and test datasets than the benchmark score, which is RNN's MSE.
 In terms of learning speed, CNN+LSTM are shortest than RNN and LSTM.